 Parking on campus is a privilege, and allowed by permit only.
-Every vehicle must be registered with Public Safety prior to or immediately upon arriving to campus.
+Every vehicle must be registered with Campus Security prior to or immediately upon arriving to campus.

 Initial registration of a vehicle is to be done online.
-The link to register can be found by visiting www.puc.edu/campus-services/public-safety and clicking on the "Vehicle Registration" link.
-Once the online registration is complete, please visit the Public Safety Office at any time to pick up your parking permit.
+The link to register can be found by visiting puc.edu/campus-services/public-safety and clicking on the "Vehicle Registration" link.
+Once the online registration is complete, please visit the Campus Security Office at any time to pick up your parking permit.

-Contact Public Safety for current information regarding permits, rules, regulations, and restrictions.
-Public Safety can be contacted by calling (707) 965-6551, visiting their office at 180 College Avenue any time or by accessing their web page at www.puc.edu/campus-services/public-safety 24 hours a day.
+Contact Campus Security for current information regarding permits, rules, regulations, and restrictions.
+Campus Security can be contacted by calling (707) 965-6551, visiting their office at 180 College Avenue any time or by accessing their web page at public-safety 24 hours a day.